What’s with the Gray Habit?

 The name of ‘mendicant friars’ was given to several groups of ‘begging friars’ whose origins in Europe date to the 13th and 14th centuries.
 These friars, in contrast to the monks, moved about freely among the people, especially the poor, preaching the gospel.
 Recognized by their religious habits, they were popularly referred to as Grey Friars (Franciscans), Black Friars (Dominicans), Austin Friars (Augustinians), and White Friars (Carmelites).

-“The habit does not make the monk or friar,” says the old adage, but it is both a reminder of our religious consecration and a bond to our eight-hundred year tradition.
+“The habit does not make the monk or friar,” says the adage, but it is both a reminder of our religious consecration and a bond to our 800-year tradition.